zenml-io/zenml/docs/book/mlops_stacks/step_operators/amazon_sagemaker.md

 ---
-description: Execute individual steps in SageMaker
+description: How to execute individual steps in SageMaker
 ---

 The SageMaker step operator is a [step operator](./overview.md) flavor provided with